 BLOOM’s vision is to resist this fate by proving that dedicated action can reverse the course of environmental and human tragedy.
 BLOOM gives a voice to the voiceless and aims to ensure that humanity has a future where children have food and fishermen have jobs, by restoring ocean ecosystems to their full biological capacity.

 BLOOM has made the strategic choice to remain small and to focus its energy and expertise on a few urgently-needed actions:

 - Preserving the last intact marine environment: the deep sea,

 - Safeguarding endangered species, by fighting the indifference towards the extinction of the oldest fish on our planet: sharks,

 - Ensuring the survival of fishermen, particularly through work on the issue of public subsidies to the fishing sector.

 BLOOM’s fields of action

 We do not believe in a “single magical action” that would allow us to solve the problems described above.
 This is why our objectives are channeled into four areas of strategic action; each area interacts with each other to enhance their chances of success, visibility and effectiveness.

-- Changing policy and private/industrial practices in response to ecological and socio-economic urgency
+BLOOM’s five key strategic areas in response to the ecological and socio-economic urgency

-- Educating the public, children and future decision-makers
+- To educate the public, children and future decision-makers